Group of employees playing fast-paced 60-second games in a corporate meeting room for team building fun.

 A: A stamp.

-Application: Small, deliberate mechanisms ensure important messages spread widely across an organization without the sender moving.
+Application: Small, intentional steps help spread important messages throughout an organization without the sender leaving their place.

 6. The Leadership Logic